yahoo/storm-yarn/README.md

 To launch a cluster you can run

-    storm-yarn launch [<storm-yarn config>]
+    storm-yarn launch <storm-yarn-config>

-storm-yarn configuration will be used to launch a Storm cluster. storm-yarn has a number of new config options to configure the storm AM.
+storm-yarn-configuration (a yaml file) will be used to launch a Storm cluster. storm-yarn has a number of new config options to configure the storm AM.
    * master.initial-num-supervisors is the number of supervisors to launch with storm.
    * master.container.size-mb is the size of the container to request.
+"storm-yarn launch" produces an Application ID, which identify the newly launched Storm master.
+This Application ID should be used for accessing the Storm master.

+To obtain a storm.yaml from the newly launch Storm master, you can run

+    storm-yarn getStormConfig <storm-yarn-config> --appId <Application-ID> --output <storm.yaml>

+storm.yaml will be retrieved from Storm master.

+After storing the above storm.yaml in Storm classpath (ex. ~/.storm/storm.yaml), you will invoke standard Storm commands against the Storm cluster on YARN.
+For example, you run the following command to submit a topology

+    storm jar <appJar>

-For a full list of commands and options you can run
+For a full list of storm-yarn commands and options you can run

     storm-yarn help